gscrow/dressipi-com/customers/success-stories.markdown

 These brands share a common goal of seeking to offer their customers unbeatable experiences by delivering best in class recommendations and prediction scores."
 sections:
-- title: With Dressipi you’re in Fashionable Company
+- title: With Dressipi You’re in Fashionable Company
   subtitle: We help the world’s leading brands reduce costs and grow profitably
   handle: clients
   clients: